Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Preliminaries

 Since $C_0^\infty(\mathbb{R}^n)$ is dense in $\mathcal{H}_{A, Q}$ by Lemma~\ref{lemma_H_A_Q_basic}, the latter estimate remains true for all $f \in \mathcal{H}_{A, Q}$.
 This finishes the proof. \end{proof}

-\begin{remark} The only property of the term $Q_2$ that we need in this paper and, in particular, to prove Theorem~\ref{theorem_approximation}, is the one from Lemma~\ref{lemma_Q_2}.
+\begin{remark} The only property of the term $Q_2$ that is needed in this paper and, in particular, to prove Theorem~\ref{theorem_approximation}, is the one from Lemma~\ref{lemma_Q_2}.
 As seen in the proof, the statement remains true, if $Q_2$ is such that the form $\mathfrak{q}_2$ in~\eqref{def_q_2_form} is form bounded with respect to the form $\mathcal{H}_{A,Q} \ni f \mapsto \| f \|_{\mathcal{H}_{A,Q}}^2$ with form bound smaller than one.
 Hence, Theorem~\ref{theorem_approximation} remains true for all $Q_2$ which have the latter property. \end{remark}